Revisiting light propagation over (loop) quantum Universe: Initial value problem for the effective Friedmann equation

 \section{Initial value problem for the effective Friedmann equation}

-While in the case when the geometry is described in the geoemtrodynamics framework, the effective Friedmann equation \eqref{eq:WDW-Eff-br} can be integrated out analytically, providing a closed formula for $a(T)$, we were unable to do so for the equation following from LQC framework \eqref{eq:LQC-Eff-br} for case of $\beta\neq 0$.
-There we had to resort to the numerical methods.
+While in the geometrodynamical framework the effective Friedmann equation \eqref{eq:WDW-Eff-br} can be integrated analytically, yielding a closed‑form expression for \(a(T)\), i.e., \eqref{eq:tx_sol_implicit}, the corresponding effective equation in the LQC framework \eqref{eq:LQC-Eff-br} admits no such solution when \(\beta \neq 0\).
+Despite extensive analysis, we were unable to obtain an analytic expression for \(a(T)\) in this case, which forced us to rely on numerical methods to solve the effective LQC equation.
 However, the initial value problem using \eqref{eq:LQC-Eff-br} directly is not suitable, as it violates the assumptions of the uniqueness theorem at the bounce point.
 In order to sidestep this issue, we employed the method used for example in \cite{Pawlowski:2011zf}, reformulating it as the 2nd order one.
 Indeed, by differentiating the 1st order equation following from \eqref{eq:LQC-Eff-br}

 and substituting its right hand side for $\dot{a}$ we get